 The Government of Catalonia, via Catalonia Trade & Investment, dedicated 1,000 m2 to showcase 68 Catalan companies

-The Government of Catalonia, via Catalonia Trade & Investment, organised a 1,000 m2 stand available to 68 Catalan companies and entities within the Mobile World Congress.
-It also facilitated the presence of 35 startups in the fourth year of the 4YFN event — set up by entrepreneurs and investors from the mobile sector.
+The Government of Catalonia, via Catalonia Trade & Investment, organises a 1,000 m2 stand available to 68 Catalan companies and entities within the Mobile World Congress.
+It also facilitates the presence of 35 start-ups in the fourth year of the 4YFN event — set up by entrepreneurs and investors from the mobile sector.

-Within the framework of the MWC, Catalonia Trade & Investment received trade delegations from all over the world, interested in discovering the opportunities to be found in the Catalan ICT sector.
-The directors of the Catalan Government Trade and Investment offices were also attending the event.
-Furthermore, the Catalonia Stand dedicated part of its facilities to a group of North American ICT companies, thanks to an agreement between the governments of Catalonia and California.
+Within the framework of the MWC, Catalonia Trade & Investment receives trade delegations from all over the world, interested in discovering the opportunities to be found in the Catalan ICT sector.
+The directors of the Catalan Government Trade and Investment offices are also attending the event.
+Furthermore, the Catalonia Stand dedicates part of its facilities to a group of North American ICT companies, thanks to an agreement between the governments of Catalonia and California.